 - There is no age limit for placenta donation.
 The placenta is accepted after a healthy, planned Caesarean section delivery, regardless of the donor mother's age.

 - The medical conditions that can disqualify a donor mother from the donation program include active cancer and infectious diseases.
 A questionnaire and a simple blood test, performed at the same time as the admittance blood draw and requiring no additional needle stick, will be used to ensure that there is no risk of transmitting infectious diseases to the recipient of the donated tissue.

 *If your physician is not a participating member of MiMedx's Placenta Donation Program and you wish to donate, please inform him/her of your decision first,

 and then contact us.

 The donation process poses no risk to either you or your baby, and there is absolutely no cost to you or your family for the donation.
-Please consider this charitable donation so that together, we can improve the quality of life for patients in need.
+Please consider this charitable donation so that together, we can help patients in need.